vszakats/hb/contrib/rddads/doc/en/readme.txt

    $COMPLIANCE$
-      Every attempt has been made to make the RDD compliant with the standard dbfcdx RDD at the .prg level.
+      Every attempt has been made to make the RDD compliant with the standard DBFCDX RDD at the .prg level.
       One important difference is the handling of structural indexes.
       ACE will <b>always</b> automatically open an index with the same name as the data file.
 There is no way to turn this feature off.